 Donna Young's Cursive D Handwriting Lessons

 The cursive handwriting worksheets on this web page use a handwriting style that is most like D'Nealian, however there are some Zaner-Bloser elements in some of the worksheets.
 The Cursive Z web page contains worksheets that are very much like Zaner-Bloser.
 There are minor differences in these two styles of handwriting.
 D'Nealian is very plain and not very slanted.
-Zaner-Bloser is more ornate and has the 52 degree slant that is required if you move into the Spencerian style of handwriting.
+Zaner-Bloser is more ornate and has a 52 degree slant.

 The oddities and quirks of handwriting are allowed and practiced in these lessons.
 The student will learn to join letters by varying the way the letters are drawn.
 Many of the capital letters will be practiced joined and un-joined.
 Sometimes the way the capital letter is drawn will be modified to join with the next letter.
 Lower case e and o are to be practiced in all of their variations.
 Several other letter modifications are practiced as well.